 Scones are typically good for up to 3 days, though they taste they are the most fresh tasting when consumed within 24 hours.

 If you made this recipe, be sure to leave a comment and star rating below.
 Thanks!

 - Combine flour, sugar, baking powder, and salt together; then, thinly cut butter into the same bowl and use your hands to mix butter into the dry ingredients until it's incorporated.

 - Use a knife to make 4 cuts, creating 8 scones.
-Move the scones onto a baking sheet, and bake the scones for about 20-25 minutes.
-Optional: brush a bit of melted butter onto the scones.
+Move the scones onto a baking sheet, and bake the scones for about 20 minutes.
+Optional: brush a bit of melted butter onto the scones before baking.

-- While scones are baking, make the maple glaze: whisk softened butter, syrup and powdered sugar with an electric mixer.
+- While scones are baking, make the maple glaze: whisk syrup and powdered sugar with an electric mixer.
 Once scones are done, drizzle them with the maple glaze and top them with more cooked bacon.